Food That Kills: Taurine and Dilated Cardiomyopathy

 Due to a surge in dogs succumbing to dilated cardiomyopathy (DCM) and the smart thinking of UCDavis veterinary cardiologist Dr Stern who first suspected a link between these dogs and grain-free BEG diets, the FDA has been and is currently investigating a possible link.

-The agency believes that the potential association between diet and DCM in dogs is a complex scientific issue that may involve multiple factors.
+Veterinary nutritional experts believe that the potential association between diet and DCM in dogs is a complex scientific issue that may involve multiple factors.

 What Dog Food Is The Problem?

 Dilated cardiomyopathy or DCM is the name given to a situation when the heart muscle becomes thin and flabby, resulting in an inability to pump blood adequately resulting in congestive heart failure.
 For some dogs this leads to sudden death.